 Outside Rinks in Lake County

 Lace up those skates!
-Lake County offers two outdoor rinks: The Two Harbors Outdoor Rink, located behind the Lake County Arena, and The Silver Bay public outdoor rink, located on the right side of the Rukavina arena.
+Lake County offers two outdoor ice skating rinks: The Two Harbors Outdoor Rink, located behind the Lake County Arena, and The Silver Bay public outdoor rink, located on the right side of the Rukavina arena.
 Visitors can park in the driveway and walk down the rink.
 Both rinks offer indoor dressing rooms.

 BWCA & State Parks

 According to the U.S. Forest Service, “Visitors who experience the wilderness during the winter have a very different experience than those who visit during the summer.
-You are less likely to run into other visitors and can experience a sense of solitude and self-reliance in a way that few other places allow.
+You are less likely to run into other visitors and can experience a sense of solitude and self-reliance in a way few other places allow.
 Therefore, winter wilderness travel requires a high degree of preparation, planning, skill, and self-reliance.”

-Other than the BWCA, many folks choose to camp in the Superior National Forest or Lake County’s state parks.
+Other than the BWCA, many folks camp in the Superior National Forest or Lake County’s state parks.
 The park permits campers to stay outside designated campsites during winter.
 Split Rock Lighthouse, Tettegouche, Gooseberry Falls, and George Manitou State Parks allow winter camping.